-- Concentration Careers: Political analysts, journalists, postsecondary teachers, government officials, political advisers, international business consultants
+- Concentration Careers: Political analysts, journalists, postsecondary teachers, government officials, political advisors, international business consultants

 Learners in this area develop practical skills and a solid academic foundation, preparing to assume leadership positions in the government or for nonprofit organizations.
 Students focus on topics such as political writing, data analysis, party politics and voting, and legislative organization.
 Many master’s students in this area move on to pursue degrees in business or law.

 - Concentration Careers: Campaign managers, political consultants, lobbyists, political analysts, journalists, marketing specialists

 Master’s students with a concentration in political theory study moral philosophy, legal theory, social science, and history.
 Learners focus on dominant controversies related to justice, human rights and liberties, and governmental protections for minorities in majoritarian democracies.
 By examining the relationships between political ideas and political practice, learners prepare for many careers in politics and related fields.